 Zhouheng Li

-I am currently a 3rd year Ph.D. student in the College of Control Science and Engineering at Zhejiang University , Hangzhou, China, under the supervision of Prof. Lei Xie and Prof. Hongye Su.
-Previously, I had the privilege of being mentored by Prof. Yilun Du from Harvard University. ✨ Enjoyments of life: 🎲 Board Games (Splendor, Seven Wonders: Duel, etc), πŸ‘£ hiking, 🎾 tennis, πŸ“ ping-pong, πŸ—ΊοΈ traveling.
+I am currently a 4th-year Ph.D. student in the College of Control Science and Engineering at Zhejiang University , Hangzhou, China, under the supervision of Prof. Lei Xie and Prof. Hongye Su.
+I was previously advised on energy model-based composition by Prof. Yilun Du from Harvard University.
+I am currently collaborating closely on car racing-related research with Dr. Mattia Piccinini and Dr. Baha Zarrouki at the AVS Lab, Technical University of Munich (TUM).

 🎯 Research

-I am also actively involved in applying these techniques to Roboracer competition.
-If any of these topics caught your interest, feel free to drop me emails (πŸ“¨ zh_li@zju.edu.cn).
+If any of these topics caught your interest, feel free to drop me emails.
 I enjoy collaborating on interesting projects and making amazing things happen together!

 Static Model replay